Webziee/Auto-Legit-Cars/README.md

 and communication between and among the company and its clients which is all done online and from the app.
 The application does not allow clients or the company to purchase or sell cars directly (No Money Involved), but rather provides a medium for the 2 primary users to engage, interact and communicate with each other.
-The app includes features that makes the clients and the company's lives much easier such as viewing, uploading, WhatsApp messaging integration, booking a test drive, advanced searching, and to be implemented: a favourites feature and a price comparison tool.
+The app includes features that makes the clients and the company's lives much easier such as viewing, uploading, WhatsApp messaging integration, booking a test drive, advanced searching, a favourites feature and a price comparison tool.
 The app helps connect the company and its clients by providing a platform where users can quickly view cars for sale and submit their own cars to sell, while also ensuring a seamless digital experience for users by doing away with the necessity for physical paperwork and in-person company visits.
 #### 9.1.1 Key Things To Note